pinpox/lollypops/README.md

 evaluation being done on the local side.
 This requires `nixos-rebuild` in your `$PATH`

+**Note:** Rsync is required on the remote for remote evaluation to work.
+While the lollypops module will add the package to `environment.systemPackages` it may be missing still on the first deployment.
+To fix this, either add it to your
+$PATH on the remote side or do your first deployment with `lollypops.deployment.local-evaluation` set to `true`.

 ### Secrets

 Secrets are specified as attribute set under `lollypops.secrets.files`.
 All